 The plug-ins improve performance using a pool of connections from the plug-in to WebLogic Server.
-The plug-in implements HTTP 1.1 keep-alive connections between the plug-in and WebLogic Server by reusing the same connection for subsequent requests from the same client.
-If the connection is inactive for more than 20 seconds, (or a user-defined amount of time) the connection is closed.
-The connection with the client can be reused to connect to the same client at a later time if it has not timed out.
-You can disable this feature if desired.
-For more information, see KeepAliveEnabled in Table 7-1.
+The plug-in implements HTTP 1.1 keep-alive connections between the plug-in and WebLogic Server by reusing the same connection for subsequent requests from the same plug-ins.
+If the connection is inactive for more than 20 seconds, (or a user-defined amount of time), the connection is closed.
+For more information, see KeepAliveEnabled in Table 8-1.